Learn to walk a mile in the media’s shoes and increase your chances for major news coverage

 Whether you’re trying to sell a product or attract media coverage, if you don’t put yourself in the shoes of the recipient when pitching, your message will fall woefully short.
 Of course, doing this takes time, and that’s where PR can help.

 At Axia, we use the expertise we have gained in working with journalists and editors to get the media attention your company deserves.
 Understanding the newsroom dynamics is just the tip of the iceberg.
-Download our free e-book Learn Media Relations from the Media, and then be sure to read Part 2.
+Download our e-book Learn Media Relations from the Media, and then be sure to read Part 2.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.